Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms.md

 The emitter container will stand in as a sample app that will update a file on the shared Azure File mount.
 The sidecar log2oms container will use the same shared Azure File mount, and will push the file to Log Analytics.

-## TODOs

-* Check into Linux OMS Agent (built on image or sidecar)
-* Check into Windows OMS Agent (built on image or sidecar)
-* Check if sidecar can handle multiple files?
-* Check if log2oms sidecar will work with Windows Containers on Azure Files

 # Set up OMS Portal

 We are going to borrow some concepts for setting up the OMS workspace.
 We will want to get through the step of setting up the workspace and obtaining the workspace and key.